Carrooi/Node-Simq/README.md

 ## Run automatically

 It would be great if some modules can be started automatically after script is loaded to the page.
-You can got for example one Bootstrap.js module, which do not export anything but just load for example Application.js module and prepare your application.
+You can got for example one Bootstrap.js module, which do not export anything but just loads for example Application.js module and prepare your application.
 With this in most cases you don't have to got any javascript code in your HTML files!

-`./config/setup.json`:
 ```
 {
 	"nameOfYourFirstModule": {